gabkrenzer/PhononFlow/phonopy-qha/README.md

 ## INCAR & KPOINTS
-For reference, I have also attached typical annotated INCAR and KPOINTS files used for a single point calculation.
-The most important aspects of the INCAR are `IBRION = -1` to avoid relaxing the structure, and `LREAL = .FALSE.` for accurate forces.
+For reference, I have also attached typical annotated INCAR and KPOINTS files used for the e-v curve calculation and for the single point calculations.
+For the e-v curve step, do not forget to set `ISIF = 3` in the INCAR to fix the volume.
+For the single point claculations, make sure to use `IBRION = -1` to avoid relaxing the structure, and `LREAL = .FALSE.` for accurate forces.

 ## Additional Resources
 - A comprehensive list of all phonopy setting tags: https://phonopy.github.io/phonopy/setting-tags.html.